d5451/Phat-Stats-CYD/README.md

+**THIS ONLY WORKS WITH THE CYD IF YOU DON'T CHANGE THE MICROCONTROLLER IN THE CONFIGURATION**

+This is essentially just a vibe coded fork of Phat-Stats for the CYD.
+(This has not been tested on the ESP32-2432S028R, I've only flashed it onto an ESP32-2432S028.)
+This is also specifically made to be used vertically, so you might have some issues if you use it horizontally.

 Phat-Stats is an open-source Arduino project that transforms a TFT display into a real-time PC hardware performance monitor.
 Developed by Rupert Hirst and Colin Conway, it serves as a larger, color-enhanced counterpart to the Gnat-Stats OLED monitor, offering a visually rich interface for tracking system metrics.([GitHub][1], [GitHub][2])